sofia-scz/my-custom-minimal-theme/readme.md

 API docs are generated with https://pdoc3.github.io/pdoc/ from the docstrings in the package.

+## Example package

+The XX package was used to build example API documentation.

 ### Table of contents

 There is a built in table of contents taken from https://github.com/allejo/jekyll-toc that worked out of the box by